-Colombia is South America’s second most populated country and also houses 10% of the world’s biodiversity.
-The country is emerging from the dark shadow with a reputation for kidnapping and drugs to now become a highlight of many people’s visits to South America.
-Fans of history and archaeology will enjoy Bogota’s many museums but will be in heaven at the Tierradentro, Lost City and San Agustín sites.
-There’s also beautiful beaches here, wild dancing, delicious food, and great nightlife.
+Colombia is South America’s second most populated country and it also houses 10% of the world’s biodiversity.
+The country is emerging from a dark shadow with a reputation for kidnapping and drugs to now become the highlight of many people’s visits to South America.
+Fans of history and archaeology will enjoy Bogota’s many museums but will be truly impressed by the Tierradentro, Lost City and San Agustín sites.
+Beyond the history, you can also find beautiful beaches, wild dancing, delicious food, and great nightlife here.

 - Accommodation: Most hostel dorm rooms cost between $6 – 10 USD per night.
 Hotels cost around $30 USD per night.

 - Food: In cities, you’ll find smaller places filled where locals taking advantage of set lunches.
 These can cost as little as $3 USD.
 If you’re looking if you are just looking for anything, most western dishes will cost about $7 USD for a burger, sandwich, or pizza with something just like home will cost $10-15 USD for a meal and a drink.
 Grocery shopping is very cheap, costing about $40 USD a week.
 The most popular street snack are empanadas, which cost as little as $1 USD.

 - Transportation: Buses are quite expensive.
 While long-distance trips rarely cost over $55 USD one way, fares are sometimes as high as $100 USD.
 Budget airlines are often cheaper than buses in Colombia so make sure to check the airline websites listed below for fare information.
 There are no trains in Colombia.
 Vivacolombia is a Ryan Air equivalent, with super cheap online deals and strict luggage restrictions.